src-its/ca-web/content/django_project-initialization.md

          (ca-web)~ $ cd ca-web
          (ca-web)~/ca-web$ pip install -r requirements.txt

-This installs Django, Mezzanine and the other required Python modules.
+    - This installs Django, Mezzanine and the other required Python modules.

 1. Configure the virtual environment to work with the application without needing to directly invoke 'manage.py':

    - ensure that you're in your project working directory (we're using ca-web as our example).

-   - Switch to the virtual environment.

-                 workon newenv

-   - in the root directory (the working copy clone target), set up the project and add the folder to the path.

                  cd ca-web

+   - Switch into the virtual environment.

+                 workon ca-web

+   - set up the project and add the folder to the path.

                  add2virtualenv .
                  setvirtualenvproject